pingcap/talent-plan/rust/notes.md

 - to p1 just add a list of useful Rust cli tools!
 - sort deps in manifests
 - after p1 link first uses of crate names to docs.rs
+- say why we're doing each exercise or diversion

 # Future projects